G0lg4rthur/G0lg4rthur/README.md

-# 👋 Junior Data Analyst | Logistics Data Visualization | Team Player
+# 👋 Junior Data Analyst | Data Visualization | Team Player

 Hi there!
 I'm a **Junior Data Analyst** with **2 years of experience** turning logistics data into actionable insights through clear and impactful visualizations.